 A Performance Based Contract (PBC) was awarded in 2008 to remediate the petroleum constituents at ST-08.
 An Expanded Site Investigation/Corrective Action Plan (ESI/CAP) has been completed.
 The remedy chosen via the ESI/CAP process is enhanced in-situ aerobic biodegradation.
 Two rounds of substrate injections, which included nutrients for bioremediation microbes and a Treatability Study using chemical oxidation at the source area have been employed to aggressively push site clean-up.

 Continued dissolved-phase concentrations in groundwater led to a further investigation of source areas in late 2012, confirming that some of the source area remained untreated.
-In January 2013, additional chemical oxidant injections and soil mixing was performed in these remaining source areas.
-Monitoring continues to determine the effectiveness of this latest phase of the remedial action.
+In January 2013, additional chemical oxidant injections and soil mixing were performed in these remaining source areas.
+In August 2014 the MDE closed the site and all but 7 wells were abandoned.

-Figure 1: ST-08 and Benzene Plume (Source: URS, 2008)
+Figure: ST-08 and Benzene Plume (Source: URS, 2008)